john-kurkowski/john-kurkowski.github.io/_posts/2014-09-05-code-as-craft-as-career.md

 title: "Code As Craft As Career?"
 categories: tech
 tags: engineering programming
+description:
+  As a career programmer, I pursue code mastery.
+Economics at scale however stamps out the craftsman.
+How do I stay ahead?
 ---

 I see 2 paths of career programmers around me: 1) transition to leadership, 2)